yureek/S-HealthStack.github.io/pages/developer-guide/content-creation/create-survey.md

 ## API Endpoints

-To create a survey using the API endpoints:
+To create a new (empty) survey using the API endpoints:

 1. Refer to `POST /projects/{projectId}/tasks` in [Study API Endpoints](../../api-reference/study-api-endpoints.md) in the API reference.

+To populate a survey using the API endpoints:

+1. Refer to `PATCH /projects/{projectId}/tasks/{taskid}` in [Study API Endpoints](../../api-reference/study-api-endpoints.md) in the API reference.

 # SDK-Only Implementations